adeo/mozaic-design-system/src/pages/GetStarted/Developers/npmScriptTutorial/index.md

 ### Stylelint to lint SCSS files :

-Stylint comes with its configuration in garden and it is provided at compilation time.
+Stylint comes with its configuration in mozaic and it is provided at compilation time.
 You don't necessarily need a root config file, but in some case you may want to have it, for exemple to configure prettier-stylelint on your IDE, or to use stylelint outside of the compilation pipeline.

 In that case you can create a `stylelint.config.js` file in the root dir of your project.